Achievable logoAchievable logo

 The main purpose of these documents is to help clients understand the person they’re trusting with their money.
 They describe the products and services offered and provide background on the firm and its investment adviser representatives (IARs).
 If the adviser (or an IAR) has a disciplinary or criminal history, that information can be found in the brochure.

-In practical terms, a solicitor is anyone who is compensated for connecting potential clients with an adviser.
-A solicitor might be an employee of the adviser, or an independent third party.
+In practical terms, a promoter is anyone who is compensated for connecting potential clients with an adviser.
+A promoter might be an employee of the adviser, or an independent third party.
 For example, a marketing professional might network locally and refer prospective clients to an adviser.

 Definitions